NebulaBC/ports.py/README.md

 Do not ask for support.
 This script was created to help solve an issue for a friend with some cloud providers, and is provided "as-is".

+I am not liable for data loss or access loss.
+Use at your own risk.

 `wget https://ports.neb.cx/ports.py`

 `python3 ports.py firstrun`